-Note - The collection filter template is hard-coded to 11 collections.
-Therefore 11 collections appear on the front end.
-Similarly, you will be able to add/rank multiple collections on the Home collection however, it shows 15 collections on the front end.
+Note - You will be able to add/rank multiple collections on the Home collection however, it shows 15 collections on the front end.

 Also typically, these collections within Home can optionally reflect the navigation menu of your website or can be organized according to any other grouping or categorization method you want to adopt.

 Collections can now be automated by adding rules based on Entities in your Bold editor.

 Most functionalities in managing a collection, can now be performed on your mobile browser.
 Try out Content > Collections > select a collection, on your mobile browser to experience it.